Detailed course offerings (Time Schedule) are available for

 Examines the cultural, political, and social facets of Asian American media since 1915 within such key issues as racial and sexist stereotypes, white privilege and hegemony, identity, and agency and empowerment.
 Informed by critical theories of race and ethnicity.

-Examines how images of blackness have been (re)constructed.
+Examines how images of blackness have been (re)constructed through identity formation and entrenched inequality.
 Topics include black women's bodies, black men's bodies, blackface minstrelsy, black queer studies, black power, and black hybridities.
 Offered: jointly with AES 489/GWSS 489.

 COM 490 Representing Beyond the Binaries: Mixing Race, Gender, and Sexuality in the Media (5) I&S, DIV Joeseph